aws-greengrass/aws-greengrass-lite/docs/DEVELOPMENT.md

 `git rebase main -x "nix flake check -L"`.

 ## Using Podman
-Docker does not fully support running systemd containters therefor we encourage to use podmen.
+Docker does not fully support running systemd containers, however you can use podman.
 Those steps are necessary to compile inside a container.
 ```
 sudo apt install podman